-Everyone who submits a screenplay to Slamdance will receive concise online feedback from our Readers, three to five sentences in length.
+Everyone who submits a screenplay to Slamdance will receive concise feedback from our Readers.
 The object of our Feedback Service is to provide you with constructive criticism about your work.
-The feedback includes a logline, genre suggestion and three to five sentences outlining the strengths and weaknesses of your screenplay.
+The feedback includes a logline, genre suggestion and a small paragraph outlining the strengths and weaknesses of your screenplay.
 The Feedback is very brief and basic compared to the extensive notes provided with our Coverage Service, which is available for an additional fee.

-Standard Coverage Service: The object of Slamdance’s online Coverage Service is to provide you with extensive constructive criticism about your work.
-The Coverage Service includes a brief plot synopsis and then offers an in-depth analysis of the strengths and weaknesses of your screenplay.
-The Coverage Service also offers the screenwriter some recommendation as to what "the next step" could be with their screenplay and writing.
+The object of Slamdance Coverage is to provide you with extensive constructive criticism about your work.
+Coverage includes a brief plot synopsis and then offers an in-depth analysis of the strengths and weaknesses of your screenplay.
+Coverage also offers the screenwriter some recommendation as to what "the next step" could be with their screenplay and writing.
 This may address media, films and screenplays, production companies and agencies the writer should be aware of, as well as any words of wisdom from one of our Readers.
-Slamdance’s Coverage provides you with an insight into the mind of a Reader who reads hundreds of independent screenplays each year.
+Slamdance Coverage provides you with an insight into the mind of a Reader who reads hundreds of independent screenplays each year.
 Our Readers' goal is to assist you in crafting your submission into something that can advance in competition and impress agents, managers and producers.
 The Standard Coverage will be available within two months from the time you submit your work.
-A notice will be sent to the e-mail address you provided in your screenplay application form when your Coverage is available.

 Slamdance Readers are industry professionals and all have a combination of the following qualifications: professional coverage background, production and development background, and/or are professional writers, Slamdance alumni, playwrights and journalists.
 Readers’ Competition decisions are final.